tianer2820/cmdWrapper/README.md

 ### What is this
-Having a gui makes your app looks better and makes it more user friendly, however, makeing a GUI is difficult and time consuming.
-CmdWrapper lets you create simple gui wrappers for command line apps.
+Having a gui makes your app looks better and makes it more user friendly, however, makeing a GUI is difficult and time consuming. *CmdWrapper lets you create simple gui wrappers for command line apps easily and quickly*.

 ### What it looks like
 ![test1.py](/screen_shots/test1.png)